Blog

 3. Think about who is receiving the business plan and what is important to them

-As you go through the process of creating a business plan, you may find yourself becoming unfocused and unsure how to edit your information.
+As you go through the process of creating a business plan, you may find yourself becoming unfocused.
+How can I include so much information in so little words?

 Use this to help tailor your coworking business plan to fit their specific needs.